opensearch-project/project-website/_posts/2022-02-17-shard-indexing-backpressure-in-opensearch.markdown

 categories:
   - feature
 twittercard:
-  description: "In this post we wish to dive into the Shard Indexing Backpressure feature which got launched with OpenSearch 1.2.0 and how it can improve cluster reliability.
-The Indexing APIs in OpenSearch such as ``_bulk`` allows you to write data in the cluster, which is distributed across multiple shards, on multiple data nodes.
-However, at times indexing requests may suffer performance degradation due to a number of reasons including non-optimal cluster configuration, shard strategy, traffic spikes, available node resources and more.
-These issues are further exacerbated for larger multi-node cluster and indices with many shards.
-All of these could cause out-of-memory errors, long garbage collection (GC) pauses, and reduced throughput, affecting the overall availability of data nodes in addition to degrading performance.
-This in turn would impact the node's ability to perform useful work.
-In addition, these node drop events could cascade due to a lack of effective backpressure which puts the entire cluster at risk."
+  description: "In this post we wish to dive into the Shard Indexing Backpressure feature which got launched with OpenSearch 1.2.0 and how it can improve cluster reliability."
 redirect_from: "/blog/feature/2022/02/shard-indexing-backpressure-in-opensearch/"
 ---